Ted Tevan

 Theodore "Ted" Tevan (1 March 1933 – 12 August 2011) was a Canadian sports radio broadcaster.

 Born in Kingston, Ontario, Tevan moved to Montreal in 1965 initially working in radio advertising.
 His career remained based in that city except for a short-lived sports talk show on the Toronto-based CKO in early 1989, and from then until 1991 at CKWW in Windsor, Ontario.

 His first radio program was Sports Rap on Montreal's 1470 CFOX radio station, considered a key pioneering effort towards the development of sports radio in Canada.
 Tevan established a reputation as a radio maverick, often verbally jousting with his listeners and, in some cases, kicking them off the air with a jubilant "You're gone!"
-He reserved the machine gun sound effect for those particularly deserving of his wrath, yet despite the combative exterior, he was beloved by listeners for his near-encyclopedic knowledge of sports, and his absolute passion for debating the finer points until all hours of the night.

 Outside his broadcasting career, Tevan served as a defence witness in 2001 during the incest trial of boxing champion Dave Hilton, Jr.

 In January 2000, Tevan began a late night Tuesdays and Thursdays on CFMB 1280 shortly after his previous show on AM 940 (then CIQC) was cancelled due to a format change.
 He previously hosted shows on the 600 frequency when it was known as CFCF (CFMB).

-Tevan most recently hosted a late night sports programme on The Team 990.
+Tevan hosted a late night sports programme on The Team 990.

 On 11 August 2011, Tevan fell at his residence in Notre-Dame-de-Grâce, fracturing his hip.
 The following day, he died from heart failure after an operation to repair the hip.
 A tribute on Team 990 was planned for the following Tuesday.